 The views go like an avalanche and depend on the first interactions - if the first 50-100 views had likes, comments, reposts and subscriptions, then they give another 100-200 views and so on in ascending order.
-At some point, a video can reach several thousand if it showed a good engagement rate on the first 100-300 views.
+At some point, a video can reach several thousand if it shows a good TikTok engagement rate on the first 100-300 views.

 Actually, the further fate of the video depends on this - whether it will linger in the recommendations and whether it will get there again. if you stop uploading videos, then views on all videos stop.

-But if you start posting again, then along with the new video, the views on the old ones begin to catch up.
+But if you start posting again, along with the new video, the views on the old ones begin to catch up.
 With this trick, TikTok encourages TikTokers to keep going and generate new content on a regular basis, as it creates a kind of dependence on the number of views.